 Overview: What is shingles?

 Shingles gets its name because of its typical appearance.
-It often produces skin rashes that run like a belt or cord over a nerve pathway that lies beneath the skin.
+It often causes skin rashes that run like a belt or cord over a nerve pathway under the skin.

 Anyone who comes down with shingles has become infected with viruses.
 They belong to the herpes virus family and are also the cause of chickenpox, which always precedes shingles.
 Only those who have had a chickenpox infection can get herpes zoster.
 More than 95 percent of all adults in Switzerland contracted chickenpox in childhood.
 Even if you no longer remember it and this childhood disease is long behind you: The viruses that caused it, the so-called varicella zoster viruses, are still dormant in your body.

 These viruses do not cause a new outbreak of chickenpox, but they can cause unpleasant shingles (herpes zoster).
 One in three adults will experience this at some point, usually in later life.
 Affected are predominantly women and men aged 50 and older, as well as people suffering from immunodeficiency.
+Immunocompromised people, for example after organ transplants or with serious underlying illnesses, are also at increased risk.
 In rare cases, however, younger people also contract herpes zoster.
 In total, around 20,000 to 40,000 people in Switzerland are diagnosed with shingles every year.

 Origin: How does shingles (herpes zoster) develop?